Kaipi007/react-weather-app/README.md

 ## About the Project

 This project is a modern and responsive weather application built with React.
 It provides users with current weather conditions, daily forecasts, and hourly predictions for various locations.
-The goal is to deliver an intuitive and user-friendly interface for checking weather information.
+The goal is to deliver an intuitive and user-friendly interface for checking weather information, **accessible on both mobile devices and web browsers.**

 ## Features